There's no cure for peripheral arterial disease (PAD), but lifestyle changes and medication can help reduce the symptoms.

 NICE recommends naftidrofuryl oxalate for the treatment of leg pain triggered by exercise (intermittent claudication) in people with PAD.

-This medication may improve blood flow in the body, and is very occasionally used if you prefer not to have surgery or your supervised exercise programme has not led to a satisfactory improvement in your condition.
+This medication may improve blood flow in the body, and is very occasionally used if you prefer not to have surgery or your supervised exercise programme hasn't led to a satisfactory improvement in your condition.

 Side effects of naftidrofuryl oxalate can include: